proflim123/rmua/README.md

 The red tree comprises all nodes in the tree, whether or not they are part of the route

-The blue tree is a path from start to end
+The blue tree is the generated path from start to end

 The green tree is an optimized version of the blue tree, visible only if optimize is set to true